top of page

 Physical therapy is one of the most important components of limb lengthening.
 Limb lengthening is a difficult and long process.
 It includes many complications.
 Physical therapy ensures that these complications are minimized.
 The aim of treatment is to maintain and increase range of motion, strengthen muscles, prevent contractures, and increase functionality.

 After the lengthening process begins, the soft tissues around the bone, which grows 1mm per day, should grow at the same rate.
-However, these tissues cannot stretch at this rate.
+However, these tissues cannot lengthen at this rate.
 This situation causes the most important complications of lengthening surgery.
 Stretching occurs in these tissues, especially in the muscle and nerve tissue.
 Tension increasing in the nerve tissue can cause pain, loss of sensation and loss of movement.
 The tension in the muscle tissue causes restriction of joint movement and loss of muscle strength.
 The physical therapy process is very important to avoid such complications.

 As AFA, we offer the world’s most intensive and effective limb lengthening physiotherapy to our patients.
 Each of our physiotherapists specializes in limb lengthening.
 Our patients complete the extension process without any problem by taking intensive physical therapy 5 days a week without leaving their comfort zone.